Locally loop algebras and locally affine Lie algebras: LEALAs of nullity

 In particular, the radical of $\mathcal B$ is graded.
-Thus one can check the nondegeneracy for each homogeneous element.
+Thus, we can check the nondegeneracy for each homogeneous element.
 The elements of degree $\mu\in\text A_\frak I$ cannot be in the radical by Lemma \ref{partiallyunique}.
-For the elements of degree $0$, only candidate is an element in $F\iota$ by \eqref{nonzeropairnull0}.
-Therefore, we have:
+For the elements of degree $0$, the only candidate is an element in $F\iota_\frak I$ by \eqref{nonzeropairnull0}, which implies that the radical of $\mathcal{B})$ is contained in $F\iota_\frak I$.